Matt Godfrey (angler): Biography

 In 2010, Godfrey won the Individual Silver medal in his first ever U22 World Championship, at the age of just 18.

 He has since completed a Geography degree at Sheffield University, and now works as Editorial Assistant on Pole Fishing Magazine, at David Hall Publishing.

 Notable recent achievements include a 3rd-place finish in the 2013 Bait Tech Festival at White Acres, and victory in the Parkdean Pairs Festival with Tom Scholey.

+On the other hand, he works on social media with Tackle Guru, on YouTube, TikTok, and other social medias, having near millions of followers.